-There is a wide range of information available on the different types of leave described on the family leave website.
+There is a wide range of information available on the different types of family leave available here: https://hr.admin.ox.ac.uk/family-leave.
 HR would be happy to discuss these with to you to help you decide what would suit your situation.